LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 loss_meter = RunningAverageMeter()
 ```

-So for our training we'll specify the number of iterations we want...iterating over them.
-We'll turn off the gradients so that we have control over specifically where we'll track gradients otherwise we'll get some inefficiencies pop up.
+For our training we'll specify the number of iterations we want...iterating over them.
+We'll turn off the gradients so that we have control over specifically where we'll track gradients otherwise some inefficiencies may pop up.

 ```python
     niters = 1000